amanish05/broker/README.md

 An endpoint `/api/instruments/{exchange}` downloads the instrument CSV from Kite and stores it in the configured Postgres database.
-Invoke it with a POST request and provide exchanges like `nse`, `bse`, `bfo`, etc. Additional GET endpoints `/api/instruments/exchanges` and `/api/instruments/names` expose stored exchanges and instrument names for populating UI drop-downs.
+Invoke it with a POST request and provide exchanges like `nse`, `bse`, `bfo`, etc. Additional GET endpoints `/api/instruments/exchanges`, `/api/instruments/types?exchange=NSE` and `/api/instruments/names?exchange=NSE&type=EQ` expose stored exchange, instrument types and instrument names for populating UI drop-downs.

 ## WebSocket Streaming

-The application exposes `/api/ticker/subscribe` and `/api/ticker/disconnect` REST endpoints which delegate to `KiteTickerService`.
+The application exposes `/api/ticker/subscribe`, `/api/ticker/subscriptions` and
+`/api/ticker/disconnect` REST endpoints.
+Subscribing persists the tokens in the `subscriptions` table and forwards them to the WebSocket via `KiteTickerService`.
 The service opens a WebSocket connection to Kite using the `kite_access_token` stored in the session.
 Ticks received from the stream are currently printed to the console.

+### Placing Orders

+Orders can be placed via the `/api/orders` REST endpoint.
+Provide a JSON body with `tradingsymbol`, `exchange`, `transactionType`, `quantity` and optional `price`.
+Placed orders are stored in the `trade_orders` table for later analysis.

 Swagger documentation is available once the application is running at `http://localhost:8080/swagger-ui.html`.